fuze-ac/api-specs/API_ARCHITECTURE_SPEC.md

   - `fuze-contracts`
   - `fuze-specs`
   - `fuze-public-registry`
-  - `fuze-sdk` (future derived consumer)
+  - `fuze-sdk` (future derived consumer only)
 - Specification Layer: Shared API / workflow / event / runtime layer
 - Intended Folder: `fuze.ac > docs > system-spec`
+- Related Specifications:
+  - `PUBLIC_API_SPEC.md`
+  - `INTERNAL_SERVICE_API_SPEC.md`
+  - `EVENT_MODEL_AND_WEBHOOK_SPEC.md`
+  - `IDEMPOTENCY_AND_VERSIONING_SPEC.md`
+  - `MIGRATION_AND_BACKWARD_COMPATIBILITY_SPEC.md`

 ---

 ## 3. Purpose

 This document defines the canonical API architecture of the FUZE platform.
-Its purpose is to establish how APIs are structured across FUZE, how platform and product domains expose capabilities safely and coherently, how write and read boundaries align with canonical entity ownership, and how the API layer supports a multi-product, transparency-first platform with shared identity, billing, Platform Credits, workflow, governance, treasury, and payout-sensitive systems.
+Its purpose is to establish how APIs are structured across FUZE, how platform and product domains expose capabilities safely and coherently, how write and read boundaries align with canonical entity ownership, and how the API layer supports a multi-product, transparency-first platform with shared identity, billing, Platform Credits, workflow, governance, treasury, stablecoin payout execution, and public transparency systems.

 In FUZE, API architecture is not only a transport concern.
 It is a boundary-enforcement layer.
 It determines which backend domains are allowed to mutate truth, which surfaces are read-only, which actions must be asynchronous, which interfaces are safe for public exposure, and how product-specific APIs extend the platform without redefining it.